 Bored with the hodge-podge of homemade ornaments, flashing lights, and freebie bulbs you’ve gotten from holiday parties?

 Choose themed ornaments like hats, stockings, sleighs, belts, and more, and swap out the traditional star for a Santa hat on top.

 2. Save space with a flat Christmas tree.

 All you need are a couple of ornaments and a star for the top, and you’ve got a festive addition that doesn’t take up much real estate.

 3. Go sweet with a Candyland Christmas tree.

 You could even change up the candies to achieve a certain color scheme.
-(Just be sure to keep John and Jane away from this one until the holidays are through!)
+(Just be sure to keep John and Jane away from this Candyland Christmas tree until the holidays are through!)

 4. Minimize costs with this grid-like tree.

 Use gold ribbon to create a gridlike pattern around the branches, and then fill in the gaps with a small themed set of colorful ornaments.

 5. Go fun and floral for a feminine touch.

-All you need is a styrofoam cone, some faux flowers, beads, and ribbon, and you can create a similar tree in any color scheme or theme you like.
+All you need is a styrofoam cone, some faux flowers, beads, and ribbon, and you can create a similar themed Christmas tree in any color scheme or theme you like.

 All you need are a few matching sets of ornaments in several different colors.
 Then, layer the ornaments in rings around the tree by color until you reach the top.

 Faux poinsettias make a great addition here, as do ribbons, snowflakes, bulbs, and more.
 You could even rotate red and white light strands for an even bigger effect.

 8. Celebrate the fruits of the season.

 Go au natural with this seasonal tree, complete with orange ornaments, popcorn strings, cherry strands, and cinnamon sticks.
 You can even add acorns and pinecones to the mix for some extra pop.

-The majority of the tree is just green and red bulbs, as well as some white ribbon, but you’ll also need a Grinch topper and arms to finish off the look.
+The majority of the tree is just green and red bulbs and some white ribbon, but you’ll also need a Grinch topper and arms to finish off the look.
 Try ordering a Grinch stuffed animal on Amazon and then separating the pieces.

-Line the stacks with a few strings of twinkly lights, and be sure to pop a star on top for the true Christmas tree look.
+Line the stacks with a few twinkly lights strings, and pop a star on top for the true Christmas tree look.
 You could even choose books of a certain color to create patterns or shapes.

 11. Go masculine with this painted tire tree.

 Once you’re done, stick a few bows and ribbons on the outside, and call it a day.
-The result is a simple, masculine “tree” to ring in the holidays.
+The result is a simple, masculine Christmas “tree” to ring in the holidays.

 Need Some Holiday Cash?

 If you need help covering those holiday decorations or gifts, a cash-out refinance may be able to help.
-Reach out to Embrace Home Loans today to learn about your options.